-To build upon the cybersecurity internal assurance of the previous year, Trustees identified a review of the Trust's IT Recovery Plan for its 2022/23 internal assurance.
+Work continued on the cybersecurity internal assurance of the previous year along with the review of the IT Recovery Plan.
 This comprehensive review, which was completed by 9ine, included numerous meetings with the Chief Operating Officer and the IT Network Manager.
 Progress against the actions identified in the internal assurance was monitored throughout the year by the Executive Principal, the Chief Operating Officer and the Audit Committee.
 This included a progress report produced by 9ine.
 As this was an ongoing process, recommendations were reviewed and actioned throughout the year.
-In summary, the actions identified and completed involved upgrading IT infrastructure and software and developing a training programme for the team of IT technicians.
-9ine have also completed several vulnerability tests throughout the year to test the Trust's risk to cyber-attacks.
-The final version of the IT Recovery Plan recommended by 9ine was reviewed and approved by Trustees.
+In summary, the actions identified and completed involved upgrading IT infrastructure and software and developing a training programme for the team of IT technicians was completed during this year.
+9ine have also completed further vulnerability tests throughout the year to test the Trust's risk to cyber-attacks.